keerthivempat/C-shell/README.md

 seek [-d] [-f] [-e] target [directory]
 Examples:

-seek -d myfolder → Search for directory named myfolder
+seek -d foldername → Search for directory named foldername

-seek -f main.c → Search for file named main.c
+seek -f file.txt → Search for file named file.txt

-seek -e myscript.sh → Execute or open the found file or directory
+seek -e file.sh → Execute file or open directory if found ✅ Conclusion

-🚀 Usage
-Compile the source code using a C compiler:

-bash
-Copy
-Edit
-gcc -o cshell *.c
-Run the shell:

-bash
-Copy
-Edit
-./cshell
-Start using built-in commands:

-bash
-Copy
-Edit
-hop ~
-reveal -a -l
-log execute 2
-✅ Conclusion
 This C Shell is a functional, feature-rich, and interactive command-line environment.
 It supports directory navigation, background jobs, detailed file listings, command history, and more — all designed to make shell usage more powerful and efficient.